irfan116/twigrcrow/README.md

 Twig::render('mytemplate', $data);
 ```

-TwigBridge's configuration file can be extended in your ConfigServiceProvider, under the `twigbridge` key.
+Twigrcrow's configuration file can be extended in your ConfigServiceProvider, under the `twigrcrow` key.
 You can find the default configuration file at `vendor/rcrowe/twigbridge/config`.

 You _should_ use Artisan to copy the default configuration file from the `/vendor` directory to `/config/twigbridge.php` with the following command: